-School has been in session for a while now, so it’s back to the grind for many of us.
-We all know the horror of back to school shopping, but what about car shopping for the new driver in the family?
+It’s back to the grind for many of us.
+We all know the horror of back to school shopping, but what about shopping for cheap cars for the new driver in the family?
 At some point, all parents will want to hand over the keys and stop playing the free-Uber-everywhere-all-the-time game, which will mean adding a used car to the back to school shopping list.

-Whether you’re shopping for a first-time driver or helping a college student buy a car to haul their “junk” (empty nest, yay!), it’s important to think about a few key points:
+Whether you’re shopping for a first-time driver or helping a college student buy a cheap car to haul their “junk” (empty nest, yay!), it’s important to think about a few key points.

 - Efficiency: If you’re chipping in for gas, take note of the fuel economy numbers before buying.
 Nobody wants to be on the hook for a gas guzzler, and student budgets don’t generally take into account a large fuel bill every week